Fonta1n3/nostrnode-cli/README.md

 ⚠️ 🛠 nostrnode is alpha and under active development.
 Use at your own risk.
 Please open issues, submit PR's or reach out.

 ## What problem does nostrnode solve?
-Using multiple Tor endpoints to speak to multiple Bitcoin related services simultaneously via a light client is an incredibly painful experience, massive latency and unreliability make it unworkable for the most part.
+Using multiple Tor endpoints for multiple Bitcoin related services over http simultaneously via a light client is too often a slow, painful experience.

 ## What does nostrnode do?
 Specifically, nostrnode receives encrypted rpc commands intended for Core Lightning, Join Market and Bitcoin Core.